datacarpentry/astronomy-python/_episodes/07-plot.md

 - "Generate a figure with multiple subplots."

 keypoints:
-- "The most effective figures focus on telling a single story clearly."
+- "Effective figures focus on telling a single story clearly and authentically.
+The major decisions needed in creating an effective summary figure like this one can be done away from a computer and built up from low fidelity (hand drawn) to high (tweaking rcParams, etc.)."
-- "Consider using annotations to guide the reader's attention to the most important elements of a figure."
+- "Consider using annotations to guide the reader’s attention to the most important elements of a figure, while keeping in mind accessiblity issues that such detail may introduce."
 - "The default Matplotlib style generates good quality figures, but there are several ways you can override the defaults."
 - "If you find yourself making the same customizations on several projects, you might want to create your own style sheet."
 ---